A case study of 50 years of corrections in a college newspaper

 In any case, journalists have an existing remedy to these inevitable situations: corrections.
 Corrections are a small way for newspapers to demonstrate their commitment to accuracy to their readers.
 Kelly McBride, senior vice president of Poynter and Craig Newmark Journalism Ethics Chair, recently wrote, “In my experience there’s a direct correlation between journalistic quality and the amount of time and energy a news organization spends on corrections” (2019, para.
 15).

 Corrections are notes written by editors to amend the record when a mistake is made.
 Despite journalistic dedication to accuracy, mistakes in a high-speed news environment do happen.
-In a large-scale study on news accuracy and credibility (reported in Meyer 2004 and Maier 2005), sources reported errors in 61% of local news and feature stories.
+In a study of news accuracy, nearly two-thirds of news and feature articles had errors according to sources (Meyer 2004 and Maier 2005), sources reported errors in 61% of local news and feature stories.
 LaRocque (2005), however, noted that many news organizations are not fond of running corrections, often because of unintended consequences: “One of the unhappy truths of running corrections, though, is that the correction can sometimes attract more attention than the original error” (31).

 Craig Silverman wrote the book on corrections, “Regret the Error,” and noted the practice’s history.
 He attributed the “first formal corrections policy” to Publick Occurences in 1690 and noted that modern corrections policies emerged in the 1970s, including the convention of correction “anchoring,” where corrections are run in the same place in each issue.
 Since then, additional changes in professional newsroom structures led to changes and concerns regarding corrections.
 Researchers have been concerned with the possibility of increased errors in the absence of copy desks (Russial 1998) and with more consolidated copy desk structures (Martin and Martins 2018), though the actual impact of such digital changes are mixed.
 Additionally, Maier (2007) found that online mistakes are often not explicitly corrected, but rather just changed.
 This unacknowledged changing—or “scrubbing”—has been called out as a problematic, unethical practice (e.g., Cornish 2010; Silverman 2007).